Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Remote ID Compliance

-Every drone flown outdoors in Ohio must broadcast its ID, location, and altitude unless operating inside an FAA-Recognized Identification Area (FRIA).
-Compliance is enforced by FAA and coordinated with state/local law enforcement.
+Every drone flown outdoors in Ohio must broadcast its identification, location, and altitude via Remote ID, unless operating inside an FAA-Recognized Identification Area (FRIA).
+This applies to both recreational and commercial operators.

 For complete federal regulations, see our Federal Regulations page.